la2050/archive/_projects/2014/planyour-future-helping-6th-12th-grade-students-plan-prepare-and-figure-out-how-to-pay-for-college.md

 project_image: ''
 project_video: ''
 Which area(s) of LA does your project benefit?
+Other (elaborate): >- CCGI helps 6th-12th grade students develop a career aspiration, and then plan, prepare and figure out how to pay for college.
+What is your idea/project in more detail?: >-
+  CCGI takes a three pronged approach to our goal of ensuring that all high school students graduate with a post-secondary plan.
+We:

+   1) Build mobile (in development) and web based (CaliforniaColleges.edu) college and career planning tools that allow each student to develop their own individual portfolio.

+   2) Partner with K-12 districts to integrate our tools into instructional time and counseling practice (both school based counselors and partner CBOS/university based outreach programs) so that all students meet 18 college and career planning milestones.

+   3) Facilitate collaboration between our district partners and local colleges/universities to use student portfolios for college recruitment, admission and first year academic placement.
-Other (elaborate): >- By 2050, a student in LA will have ongoing college and career planning activities integrated into their educational experience irrespective of school district from 6th grade forward (likely earlier).
+What will you do to implement this idea/project?: >- By 2050, a student in LA will have ongoing college and career planning activities integrated into their educational experience irrespective of school district from 6th grade forward (likely earlier).
 All of those activities will